vippsas/vipps-report-api/report-api-faq.md

 We aim to provide more information through this API in the future.

-**Important:** It is not yet possible to use the Report API to retrieve data for *Vippsnummer* sale units.
-The Report API can only be used to sale units that have API access (which *Vippsnummer* sale units do not have.)
+**Important:** It is not yet possible to use the Report API to retrieve data for *Vippsnummer* sales units.
+The Report API can only be used to fetch data for sales units that have API access (which *Vippsnummer* sales units do not have.)

 ### How can I get the data for VM-number sales units with shopping basket?